 - Add chopped nuts like pecans or walnuts to the batter!

-- Try this easy Gluten Free Cranberry Bundt Cake recipe.
+- Try this easy Gluten-Free Cranberry Bundt Cake recipe.

 How to store this cake:

-Store this gluten free cranberry cake in an air-tight container in your refrigerator for up to 4 days.
+Store this gluten free cranberry cake in an airtight cake container in your refrigerator for up to 4 days.
 You can also freeze this cake easily by wrapping it in plastic wrap and then in foil.
 Pop the wrapped cake into a freezer-safe zip bag.
 It will keep in the freezer for up to 4 months.

 You can easily make this cake dairy-free with vegan butter and dairy-free white chocolate.

-- Gluten Free Cranberry Streusel Muffins
+- Gluten-Free Cranberry Streusel Muffins

-- Easy Gluten Free Cranberry Bread
+- Easy Gluten-Free Cranberry Bread

-- The Best Gluten Free Cranberry Shortbread Bars
+- The Best Gluten-Free Cranberry Shortbread Bars

-- Gluten Free Cranberry Macadamia Cookies
+- Gluten-Free Cranberry Macadamia Cookies

-- Gluten Free Cranberry Coffee Cake
+- Gluten-Free Cranberry Coffee Cake

 Ingredients

-- 1 ½ cups gluten free flour blend * see note
+- 1 ¾ cups gluten free flour blend Bob's 1:1 334.4g

-- 1 ½ cups sugar
+- 1 ¼ cups cane sugar

-- 1 teaspoon baking powder
+- 2 teaspoons baking powder aluminum-free

 - ⅛ teaspoon salt